 - The NatWest mobile banking app allows users to access their credit score for free.

 - No maximum credit limit, subject to status.

 Cons of the NatWest Longer Balance Transfer credit card

-- The balance transfer fee is 1.99%.
-If you have a large amount to transfer, it may be better to opt for the NatWest Balance Transfer card, which has a fee of only 0.49%.
+- The balance transfer fee is 2.90%.
+If you have a large amount to transfer, it may be better to opt for the NatWest Balance Transfer card, which does not charge a fee.

 - It requires a minimum annual income of £10,000 and you are only likely to be accepted for the card if you have an excellent credit score.

 How to manage your payments on the NatWest Longer Balance Transfer credit card

 You can manage your account through the mobile app or in NatWest branches.

 How to find out which credit card is best for you

 Money to the Masses uses Creditec*, an online comparison service that enables you to find credit card deals tailored to you without affecting your credit score.
 You will want to compare as many different options as possible before you get a new credit card, so it is a good idea to do a fast online comparison.
 With only a few basic details, the Creditec tool will build a personalised list of credit cards suited to your needs to help you navigate the huge number of options out there.
 You can then pick the result that suits you best.
 None of this will affect your credit score as the eligibility process uses a soft credit check.
 Click here to start your comparison*.